seflless/lifesized/README.md

 ### Overview
 An Electron module for displaying objects in physically accurate sizes on screens.

+[Demos currently are available](https://github.com/francoislaberge/lifesized/releases) for and only work on Macs.

 **I hope this module and its uses will convince browser makers to provide this as a native API or at least to Electron in its core**

 ### Installation